jmaphis/flaskr/README.md

 ## About

-Flaskr is a Tumblr style blog application, from the [official Flask tutorial](https://flask.palletsprojects.com/en/2.2.x/tutorial/).
+Flaskr is a Tumblr style blog application, from the official Flask tutorial.
+If you want to build this project for yourself (which I highly recommend if you've never worked with flask before), you can follow along with the tutorial [here](https://flask.palletsprojects.com/en/2.2.x/tutorial/).
 You can view posts from other users, or make, edit and delete your own posts.
 Feel free to leave a post!
 (But maybe keep it family friendly :upside_down_face:)

 ## How to use